CrateTools/Crate/README.md

 Installation: please read Crate v1.0 installation intructions.txt

 #

-You’re welcome to use and modify Crate provided you:

-Acknowledge the original creator and link to the source repository https://github.com/CrateTools/Crate in your documentation or materials.

-#
 ☕︎ Support: A small 1 Dollar donation helps! ☕︎ https://buymeacoffee.com/cratetools

 ⭐ Can’t or don’t feel like donating?
 No worries at all!
 Just giving the repo a star helps others discover it, and that support means the world